Apply a Theme

 -

-The directory or directories where the fonts used by your theme, if any, are located.
+The directory path or paths where the fonts used by your theme, if any, are located.
+When using JRuby, each path may begin with

 uri:classloader: